ebzzry/ebzzry.github.io/en/fkd/usync.md

 department.
 Without synchronization, when the first office needs information from the second office, they’d have to pull the updates, manually.
 With synchronization, the first office can access the files from the second office, as if the IT and HR departments, were in the first office.
 Usync helps to achieve this.
-Is a written in [Scsh](https://www.scsh.net).
+It is written in [Scsh](https://www.scsh.net).
 It makes use of [Unison](http://www.cis.upenn.edu/~bcpierce/unison/), and [rsync](http://rsync.samba.org/), for bi- and uni-directional synchronizations, respectively.